HL7/davinci-dtr/input/pagecontent/specification.md

 The DTR app **SHALL** only be scoped to one patient and be prohibited from accessing resources aside from the ones the EHR has authorized it to gain access to.
 The DTR app **SHOULD NOT** be allowed to query all in-progress QuestionnaireResponses without specifying a patient to limit the search.

 ##### SMART App Launch Framework IG
 Using the SMART App Launch Framework IG, the DTR process **SHOULD** request [scopes for requesting identity data](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html#scopes-for-requesting-identity-data), namely `openid` and `fhirUser`.
-The DTR process can then retrieve the FHIR resource representing the current person and extract whatever identifiers it deems necessary for the persistence of application state.
+The DTR process can then retrieve the FHIR resource representing the current person and extract whatever identifiers it deems necessary for the persistence of the application state.

 The EHR's authorization server **SHALL** support the `openid` and `fhirUser` scopes, due to the importance of the `fhirUser` element in the QuestionnaireResponse resource.